KatherineMichel/digital-commonplace/README.md

 https://github.com/TheAlgorithms/Python | TheAlgorithms/Python: All Algorithms implemented in Python

+https://github.com/trekhleb/javascript-algorithms | trekhleb/javascript-algorithms: 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings https://github.com/TheAlgorithms/Javascript | TheAlgorithms/Javascript: A repository for All algorithms implemented in Javascript (for educational purposes only)

 https://github.com/labuladong/fucking-algorithm | labuladong/fucking-algorithm: 手把手撕LeetCode题目，扒各种算法套路的裤子。English version supported!
 Crack LeetCode, not only how, but also why.

-https://github.com/zedr/clean-code-python
-https://github.com/amontalenti/elements-of-python-style | amontalenti/elements-of-python-style: Goes beyond PEP8 to discuss what makes Python code feel great.
+https://github.com/SigmaQuan/Better-Python-59-Ways | SigmaQuan/Better-Python-59-Ways: Code Sample of Book "Effective Python: 59 Specific Ways to Write Better Pyton" by Brett Slatkin https://github.com/zedr/clean-code-python https://github.com/amontalenti/elements-of-python-style | amontalenti/elements-of-python-style: Goes beyond PEP8 to discuss what makes Python code feel great.
 A Strunk & White for Python.